rplab/Bacterial-Identification/README.md

 After that, the code should be usable as is.
 See Tensorflow's documentation to save a trained network.

 # Notes on the images and the npz file
-Note that the pixel dimensions of each image are 28x28x8, each image is normalized such that they have a standard deviation of 1 and zero mean.
+Note that the pixel dimensions of each image are 28x28x8.
+Each image is normalized such that it has a standard deviation of 1 and zero mean.
 The labels should be converted to one-hot encoding.
 The images and labels are stored in a npz file.
-See Dropbox link for details.
+See the Dropbox link to image files for details.